RainingComputers/ShnooTalk/docs/LanguageGuide.md

 #### Question mark operator

-While propagating errors to the caller, your code might get cluttered with `if` statements,
+While propagating errors to the caller, your code might get cluttered with `if` statements

 ```
 from "stdlib/Optional.shtk" use Optional, some, none